-This is the first of those articles in which I explain what “sugar” is, how it relates to dental decay and the recent developments in our understanding of how it affects our health overall.
-Later I will share the second article in which I discuss ways of reducing your sugar intake including alternatives you can consider.
+The photos above are the first of those articles in which I explain what “sugar” is, how it relates to dental decay and the recent developments in our understanding of how it affects our health overall.
+Below is the second article in which I discuss ways of reducing your sugar intake including alternatives you can consider.

 It can be very easy for us to become trapped in our modern whirlwind days and forget to take on board enough fluids to prevent slipping into a state of mild dehydration.
 It seems like this simple common error can affect our mental function.